Trip Dates: July 15, 2025 & May 28, 2026

 .

-The Walk-Off: Blaine and Mike described their walk-off as moderately exposed, but they had no navigation problems.
-After scoping out the walk-off option myself the next day, I discovered that there are two different exit paths—a high path and a low path.
+The Walk-Off Option: There are two different exit paths—a high path and a low path.
 Here is a summary of the walk-off routes:

 - After topping out on either route, look for a cordelette anchor tied around a large tree.
 The exit path begins here.